michaelbeaumont/awesome-sesh/README.md

 This program lets you save open groups of windows and reopen them at a later time.
 The idea is to start the program the same way it was started in the first place, any restoring of state within the program should be handled there.
+(for now, we'll see how useful this is without direct support for state)

 Installation
 ------------

-To use this program, you must call the init function in `rc.lua` and bind a few keys like so:
+To use this program, you must call the init function in `rc.lua` and bind a few keys:

 Include the library at the top of the file: